Do Go On - 319 - Vincent Gigante, The Oddfather

 Yeah.

-And I won't interfere with your shit.
+And I went interview with your shit.

-You won't interfere with my shit.
+You don't interview with my shit.

 And then the commission agreed to hold meetings every five years

-when they needed to discuss family problems.
+or when they needed to discuss family problems.

-So they leave the bodies behind?
+They just leave the bodies behind.

-Matt, if you're going to regret things you say, you have to do it audibly.
+you say, you have to do it audibly.

-That's right, we need to hear the regret, my friend.
+We need to hear the regret, my friend.

 I think they probably heard it.

-It is fun to see it as well, though, isn't it?
+It is fun to see it as well though, isn't it?

-You didn't even get through the word bodies and you're already turning away like, fuck.
+the word bodies and you're already turning away.

 I hate myself.